burakdede/tech-papers-read/amazon-dynamo/notes.md

 - almost same process for write but any top N nodes can be coordinator and will be chosen based on their latest read response times (fastest wins as it will help to quickly respond to following read operation - read your write)

+## Experiences & Lessons Learned

+- dynamodb has several configurations for reconciliation
+	- business logic based : client decides how to reconcile multiple versions like shopping cart merging them
+	- time based : this is basically last write wins type, session service works with this
+	- high perf. read : you basically set R = 1 and all reads will be really quick and you set your W = N where your writes takes time and durable. product catalog and promotion lists are based on this config
+- you can decide which configuration by changing client settings.
+- quorum states that for consistent R and W, N >= R + W so for 5 node cluster W = 4 and R = 3 will result in overlap and you can at least guarantee you will read your writes.
+- amazon common configurat for N, W, R is (3, 2, 2)
+- each host connected by high speed networks and of course effected by latencies.